 When making letters larger than 2 meters from sheet material such as Plexiglas or polycarbonate, there are usually some problems with the strength of the structure, especially that of the face.
 Due to the plexiglass size, which is fixed and much smaller than the size of the letter, the face material has to be spliced.
 Around the place of the formed joint, the plexiglass shrinks and expands due to the temperature differences and it begins to open.
 The consequence of this problem is the formation of the so-called “belly”.
 When dust and water begin to enter, the good appearance of the channel letters deteriorates.
 What is more dangerous is that the electrical installation can be damaged.

 One of the most serious problems is the strong wind, which easily penetrates through the formed joint and strongly pulls the plexiglass sheet from the structure.
 The face of the channel letters can even be removed from the profiles with a stronger and longer wind pressure.

 The letters with very large sizes must be made with a stable aluminum construction.
 The profiles are massive, with special ribs and many clips to stretch the vinyl.
 The letters increase the strength.
 Reinforcement columns and supports also contribute to the overall strength of the advertisement.

-The flexible substrate, stretched on the face of the channel letters, is tightly adhered to the profiles, preventing moisture, dust and wind from penetrating.
-In this way the entire face is isolated.
+The very large channel letters, made with a vinyl face, are protected from the weather and look perfect.
+The vinyl, stretched on the face of the channel letters, tightly adheres to the profiles, which does not allow moisture, dust, and wind to penetrate.
+In this way, the entire front part is insulated.
 Aluminum profiles are also protected.
-The back of the channel letters is aluminum sheet which is added to the profile in special grooves.
-A full containment is achieved.
+The back of the channel letters is an aluminum sheet, which is attached to the profile in special grooves and a is obtained a complete.